Advantages and Disadvantages of Solar Energy (2025 Update)

 Does your roof need full replacement now?

 Yes → Solar Roof might be worth a close look.
-No → panels.

 Is aesthetic integration more valuable to you than money?

 If yes, weigh the Solar Roof.
+If no, traditional solar panels offer a much better financial return.

 Is your roof area limited or heavily shaded?